Deltares-research/NBSDynamics/docs/guides/run_simulation.md

 A simulation is based on the [SimulationProtocol](../../reference/core/simulation/simulation/#simulation-protocol).
 Thus its required attributes are as follows:

 * [Constants](../../reference/core/common/common/#constants).
 Definition of constants to be used during the simulation.
-* [Coral](../../reference/coral/coral/#coral-model).
-Required to represent a morphological model of a coral.
+* [Biota](../../reference/core/biota/#biota-model).
+Required to represent a biota entity in the simulation.
 * [Environment](../../reference/core/common/common/#environment).
 * [Hydrodynamics](../../reference/core/hydrodynamics/hydromodels/).
 Defines the type of simulation that will be run.
 As per version v0.8.0 the following types are available:
     * [Reef0D](../../reference/core/hydrodynamics/hydromodels/#reef-0d)